jzrake/crt-kernel/README.md

 # `crt::kernel`

-## A Lisp-inspired "concurrent runtime" in C++11
+_A lisp-inspired "concurrent runtime" in C++11_

-This library provides a few classes that work together to manage complex dependencies between data structures, as arise in e.g. task-based parallism, or in UI applications.
-The approach is analogous to the way a Makefile arranges rules and build products in an acyclic graph structure.
+This library provides a few classes that work together to manage data flow in [dependency graph](https://en.wikipedia.org/wiki/Dependency_graph).
+Originally, the need arose from an application for scientific data visualization - where bits of data to be displayed are defined in terms of one another, the way formulas in a spreadsheet can reference the values of other cells, which can themselves be formulas.
+This pattern also arises in physics simulations, where each stage of an update scheme depends on the completion of preceding stages.

-Rules are key-expression pairs, where the __key__ is a string, and the __expression__ is a data structure that converts losslessly to and from Lisp-style source strings.
+The code uses a purely [functional](https://en.wikipedia.org/wiki/Functional_programming) programming style, where the data structures are immutable, and algorithms can be composed to define new ones in terms old ones.
+This approach trivializes concurrent execution, but would naively introduce lots of overhead from the implied rate of data copying.
+This overhead is removed by the use of [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure) from the excellent [immer](https://github.com/arximboldi/immer) library.

+I have also provided a few dependency graph resolution schemes, which use [incremental computing](https://en.wikipedia.org/wiki/Incremental_computing) to eliminate redundant computations when only subsets of the graph have been invalidated.
+These schemes can be executed asynchronously - generating an observable stream of increasingly resolved "build products".
+You can get this behavior by (optionally) including [Kirk Shoop's](https://github.com/ReactiveX/RxCpp/commits?author=kirkshoop) excellent [Reactive Extensions](http://reactivex.io) implementation for C++, [`RxCpp`](https://github.com/ReactiveX/RxCpp).

+## Data structures
+`crt` is based around three basic facilities:
+- `expression`: the basic object model
+- `context`: a mapping of `(string -> expression)` that maintains a dependency graph
+- `parser`: a very basic lisp-style parser to define user expressions at runtime

+### `crt::expression`
-An `expression` is a sum-type having one of the following types:
+An `expression` is a sum-type, having one of the following types:
 - `none`
 - `i32`
 - `f64`